 Partnerships

-Many fellows work alongside community and national partners.
-Through these partnerships, teachers create an even deeper impact through food for their students, their schools, and their communities.
-Examples of partnerships, which often endure even after the Fellowship has concluded, are:
+Many fellows work alongside community, school and national partners.
+Through partnerships, teachers create deeper impact through food for their students, their schools, and their communities.
+Examples of partnerships, which often endure even after the Fellowship are:

 This field is for validation purposes and should be left unchanged.